kmendler/pyclarity-lims/docs/PracticalExamples.rst

 -----------------------------------

-Some step will allow you to mix multiple input :py:class:`artifacts <pyclarity_lims.entities.Artifact>` into a pool also represented by an :py:class:`artifact <pyclarity_lims.entities.Artifact>`.This can be performed using the :py:class:`StepPools <pyclarity_lims.entities.StepPools>` entities.
+Some step will allow you to mix multiple input :py:class:`artifacts <pyclarity_lims.entities.Artifact>` into a pool also represented by an :py:class:`artifact <pyclarity_lims.entities.Artifact>`.
+This can be performed using the :py:class:`StepPools <pyclarity_lims.entities.StepPools>` entities.

-The trick is that the pool :py:class:`artifact <pyclarity_lims.entities.Artifact>` needs to be created in the so we only need to provide the pool name.
+Because the pool :py:class:`artifact <pyclarity_lims.entities.Artifact>` needs to be created in the LIMS, we only need to provide the pool name and we need to provide `None` in place of the pool

 .. code::